Australian water dragon: Description

 Australian water dragons have long powerful limbs and claws for climbing, a long muscular laterally-compressed tail for swimming, and prominent nuchal and vertebral crests.
 (A nuchal crest is a central row of spikes at the base of the head.
 These spikes continue down the spine, getting smaller as they reach the base of the tail.)

 Including their tails, which comprise about two-thirds of their total length, adult females grow to about 60 cm (2 feet) long, and adult males can grow slightly longer than one metre (39 inches) and weigh about 1 kg.
 Males show bolder colouration and have larger heads than females.
 Colour is less distinct in juveniles.

 Species variation

 The Australian water dragon is the only species of the genus Intellagama.

-There are two subspecies; Intellagama lesueurii lesueurii (eastern water dragon) and Intellagama lesueurii howitti (Gippsland water dragon).
-Intellagama lesueurii lesueurii tends towards white, yellow and red on the throat and possesses a dark band behind its eye; Intellagama lesueurii howitti lacks this and instead has dark bands on either side of its throat, which is blotched with yellow, orange, or blue.
-Both subspecies are light greenish grey in overall colour with black bands running across their back, tail and legs.
+There are two subspecies; Intellagama lesueurii lesueurii (eastern water dragon) and Intellagama lesueurii howittii (Gippsland water dragon).
+The nominate subspecies Intellagama lesueurii lesueurii has a dark band behind its eye and an essentially un-patterned throat that tends towards white and is often immaculate in adult males.
+Whereas the subspecies Intellagama lesueurii howittii lacks the dark stripe behind the eye and has a patterned throat, which is lightly patterned in females but boldly patterned and coloured in adult males.
+This patterning usually consists of a dark stripe on either side of its throat, and blotched with orange, yellow or blue towards the centre of the throat.
+Both subspecies are light greenish grey in overall colour (greener in I. l. howittii), with darker bands running across their back, tail and legs.
 The water dragon can slowly change skin colour to aid its camouflage.
-The skin will shed during periods of growth.
+The skin will shed during periods of growth and seasonally to reveal brighter colours in Spring that may aid breeding success.